datacarpentry/astronomy-python/_episodes/04-select.md

 We call the results `candidate_table` because it contains stars that are good candidates for GD-1.

-For the next lesson, we'll need `point_list` and `pm_point_list` again, so we should save them in a file.
+Both `point_list` and `pm_point_list` are a set of selection criteria that we derived from data downloaded from the Gaia Database.
+To make sure we can repeat our analysis at a later date we should save both lists in a file.
 There are several ways we could do that, but since we are already storing data in an HDF file, let's do the same with these variables.

-We've seen how to save a `DataFrame` in an HDF file.
-We can do the same thing with a Pandas `Series`.
-To make one, we'll start with a dictionary:
+To save them to an HDF file we first need to put them in a `DataFrame`.
+We've seen how to create a `DataFrame` from an Astropy `Table` and from another `DataFrame`, now we'll build one from scratch.
+To do this we need an object that can define both the name of each column (or `Series`) and the data to go in that column.
+We can use a Python `Dictionary` for this, defining the column names with the dictionary keys and the column data with the dictionary values.

 ~~~
 d = dict(point_list=point_list, pm_point_list=pm_point_list)